 into categories because of their individuality, they are broadly as follows:

-a Social Car Schemes - these schemes operate with volunteers using their own cars.
+a Voluntary Car Schemes - these schemes operate with volunteers using their own cars.

 b Community or Group Transport - minibuses which take groups of people, often belonging to a club, on specific journeys such as a social outing or to a lunch club.